Rezmason/matrix/README.md

 The Coptic glyphs in the "Paradise Matrix" version are derived from [George Douros's font "Symbola"](http://users.teilar.gr/~g1951d), due to their similarity to the script in [CG II of Nag Hammadi](https://en.wikipedia.org/wiki/Nag_Hammadi_Codex_II).
 If a 4th century Gnostic scribe trolled Athanasius over IRC, it might look like this.

 The Gothic glyphs in the "Nightmare Matrix" version are derived from [Dr. jur.
 Robert Pfeffer's font "Silubur"](http://www.robert-pfeffer.net/gotica/englisch/index.html), which are inspired by the uncial script found in the [Codex Argenteus](https://en.wikipedia.org/wiki/Codex_Argenteus).
 If a werewolf emailed a vampire in the 6th century, it might look like this.

+The glyphs used in the "Palimpsest" and "Twilight" versions are derived from [Teague Chrystie's font "Huberfish"](http://robotsoup.com/huberfish.html), a fictitious alphabet that comes in several styles.
+If a spacedock technician bought a soda from a vending machine in an cool utopian future that will never happen, it might look like this.

 The glyphs are formatted as a multi-channel distance field (or MSDF) via Victor Chlumsky's [msdfgen](https://github.com/Chlumsky/msdfgen).
 This format preserves the crisp edges and corners of vector graphics when rendered as textures.
 Chlumsky's thesis paper, which is in English and is also easy to read, is [available to download here](https://dspace.cvut.cz/handle/10467/62770).